China hits a speed bump. Could the road ahead feature more stimulus?

 - We believe that recently unveiled measures to support the housing market are likely to only have modest effects on bolstering economic growth.

 - We don't think the situation has yet reached the point where the Chinese government will be forced to step in and provide more meaningful stimulus.
-In order for this to occur, we believe a little more slowing in the economy and softening in the labor market is necessary.
+In order for this to occur, we believe a little more slowing in the economy and softening in the labour market is necessary.

 After a sharp reopening in the first quarter, the challenges of the Chinese economy have reasserted themselves, causing numerous economists to downgrade their expectations for the country’s economy growth.
 Numerous media publications have also chimed in on the matter as well.